Frog-Frog/OTResizableView/README.md

 import OTResizableView

-let resizableView = OTResizableView.init(contentView: yourView)
+let resizableView = OTResizableView(contentView: yourView)
 resizableView.delegate = self;

 // If you want to change resizableView colors, you can customize here.